selifan/PWAssist/README.md

 - icons - creates icon files for all your registered sizes.
 These files will be listed in manifest.json as icons for different resolutions.
 - all - performs all these tasks in the following order: icons, manifest, sw.
 So calling "all" is equivalent of "icons manifest sw".

-All you need is preparing configuration XML file and a simple "starting" php module (for example pwamake.php) that calls method init from PWAssist class.

 ## Configuration XML file